"Increase Our Faith" - The Hidden Treasure of Luke 17:5-19

 Part 4 - Lessons About Faith, Concealed and Revealed

-In summary of the teaching of Luke 17:5-19, we found that the apostles had asked the Lord to increase or add more faith to what they already had.
+In reflection upon Luke 17:5-19, we found that the apostles had asked Jesus to increase or add more faith to what they already had.
 But faith doesn't work that way.
-That which may be given must be earned through meritorious service.
-The strict performance of duty merits no thanks, honor or reward but service that exceeds duty does, and sincere expressions of praise and thanksgiving count!
+This has to do with wielding authority in the spiritual realm, and that which may be given must be earned through meritorious service.
+The strict performance of duty merits no thanks, recognition or additional benefit but service that goes beyond duty does, and sincere expressions of praise and thanksgiving count!

 In closing, I pray that this study will help you become more able and more willing to please the Lord and that you will become a more fruitful laborer in the Lord's harvest field in these last days - bringing glory and praise and honor to Him!